epics-docs/epics-docs/specs/IOCInit.rst

 A call to asInit initailizes access security.
 If this reports failure, the IOC initialization is aborted.

-dbProcessNotifyInit initializes support for process notiﬁcation.
+dbProcessNotifyInit initializes support for process notification.

 After a short delay to allow settling, initHookAfterScanInit is announced.